Measure application performance by analyzing CPU usage (C#, Visual Basic, C++, F#)

 If you want to select a more specific region of code to analyze, select a region in the CPU timeline (it must be a region that shows profiling data).

 At this point, you can begin to analyze the data.
+If you have trouble collecting or displaying data, see Troubleshoot profiling errors and fix issues.

 When trying to identify performance issues, take multiple measurements.
 Performance naturally varies from run-to-run, and code paths typically execute slower the first time they run due to one-time initialization work such as loading DLLs, JIT compiling methods, and initializing caches.
 By taking multiple measurements, you get a better idea of the range and median of the metric being shown, whichs allow you to compare the first time versus the steady state performance of an area of code.